andaze/hugo-amp-corporate/content/about/_index.en.md

 <div amp-fx="fade-in" data-duration="500ms">

 {{% content-box inner-class="center-box text-center message mt2" %}}
-<b>Experience our brilliance</b></br>
+Experience our brilliance.
 Andaze is a next-generation developer, which builds ground-breaking products from tech products the world over to create solutions that satisfy users’ needs we uncover in close communication with our clients.
 {{% /content-box %}}

 </div>